A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Introduction

 \subsection{Background}

 \IEEEPARstart {T}{he} digital transformation of the global economy is fueling an unprecedented demand for computational power.
-The rise of artificial intelligence (AI), big data analytics, and the Internet of Things (IoT) has pushed traditional centralized cloud computing architectures to their limits \cite{luo2025toward}.
+The rise of artificial intelligence (AI) has pushed traditional centralized cloud computing architectures to their limits \cite{luo2025toward}.
 In response, a new paradigm known as the Computing Power Network (CPN) has emerged \cite{yukun2024computing}.
-A CPN aims to interconnect vast, geographically distributed, and heterogeneous computing resources, spanning from large-scale data centers to edge nodes, into a unified, programmable fabric \cite{liu2025joint}.
-The core vision of CPN is to break down resource silos and enable the flexible, on-demand scheduling and allocation of computing, storage, and network resources, thereby improving efficiency and enabling novel, low-latency applications.
+It aims to interconnect vast, distributed, and heterogeneous computing resources into a unified, programmable fabric \cite{liu2025joint}.
+The core vision of CPN is to break down resource silos and enable the flexible, on-demand scheduling and allocation of computing, storage, and network resources, thereby enabling novel, low-latency applications.
+Unlike grid computing or conventional data centers, CPNs explicitly integrate computing task scheduling with power system dispatch.